grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_RAW_AND_NAMESPACE_ANALYSIS.md

 The investigation reveals that:

 1. **RAW Data Handling**: GrapaDB already has excellent RAW data support with GRZ compression and streaming capabilities.
-No changes needed for GrapaDB2.
+No changes needed for GrapaDBX.

 2. **Namespace Stack**: Grapa's namespace hierarchy is sophisticated and well-designed, providing automatic variable lookup through parent namespaces while maintaining proper isolation.

-3. **Formula Fields**: The current context-aware record environment approach in GrapaDB2 is well-aligned with existing Grapa patterns and provides the necessary functionality for efficient formula execution.
+3. **Formula Fields**: The current context-aware record environment approach in GrapaDBX is well-aligned with existing Grapa patterns and provides the necessary functionality for efficient formula execution.

-The existing architecture provides a solid foundation for GrapaDB2's formula field implementation, with the namespace system enabling rich context provision and the RAW data handling supporting efficient large field operations.
+The existing architecture provides a solid foundation for GrapaDBX's formula field implementation, with the namespace system enabling rich context provision and the RAW data handling supporting efficient large field operations.